hgreen-akl/STISIM-Task-Analysis/README.md

 # STISIM Task & Analysis Files
-The files of STISIM scenarios and R analysis code
+The files of STISIM scenarios and R analysis code including an example of the raw data output for each environment